pragmalang/pragma/website/docs/features/permissions.md

 ### Roles

 When a [user model](./user-models.md) is defined, you can define a *role* for that specific user model.
-A role is a list of rules that apply only to the role they are defined within.
+A role is a list of rules that apply only to the type of user for which the role is defined.
 For instance:
 ```pragma
 role User {
   deny READ User.password